lujiannan/bounden-backend/README.md

 - Ubuntu with sudo privilege (22.04 tested) / Web App deploy services (Render, Heroku, etc.)
 - Python3
 - Sqlite3
+- COS storage server (腾讯云COS is used in this project)
 - VS Code or any other code editor

 ## Project Start Guide